neftjs/neft/types/extensions/class.coffee.md

 					return

 			getChildClass = (style, parentClass) ->
-				for classElem in style._classList
+				for classElem in style._extensions
+					if classElem instanceof Class
 						if classElem._document?._parent is parentClass
 							return classElem
 				return

 			connectNodeStyle = (style) ->